 API Key - This will be generated by the system after you save and will be the unique key you'll provide to your consumer.

-Webhook URL - This is the endpoint of the receiving webhook destination.
-(Note: If you are setting up a Novi API feed, you can copy/paste this webhook URL from the destination feed configuration)
+Webhook Endpoint URL(s) - This is the endpoint of the receiving webhook destination.
+This is not a required field to set up the initial API key, though the third party you're connecting to may want to have data entered here.
+(Note: If you are setting up a Novi API feed, this webhook URL will automatically be configured)

 Note: When it comes to the security group you use to secure your API key, we suggest being very thoughtful about all possible scenarios that you would like for the consumer of your key to access.
 For example, if you think I only want to send "current members", but also want the consumer organization to know when a member is no longer current - you actually need to include both current and non-current customers in your group.
-Otherwise, the target would no longer be able to see the member as soon as they are no longer current.
+Otherwise, the target would no longer be able to see the member as soon as their status is no longer current.
+To create a group of ALL records, leave the group condition blank.

 Member Fields/Custom Fields - This is a list of all the different member data we can make available via our API.
 Simply uncheck/check the boxes next to the field names to turn off/on access to that field.
 You'll notice a few fields are shown but cannot by unchecked - this is because there is a minimum amount of data that is required for the consumer to be able to make sense of a member's information (for example - a member doesn't make much sense without a name!).